fidesmo/apdu-over-ble/spec/apdu-service-spec.md

 Used by the Client to retrieve the sequence of Response APDUs corresponding to the processing of a previous sequence of Command APDUs.
 The Client will read this characteristic only after receiving *APDU Responses Ready* notification.
 Response APDUs will be encoded in the same structure as command APDUs in the figure above.

 #### Characteristic: Max Memory for APDU processing
-Memory, in kilobytes, that the Server can use to store APDU Commands.
+Memory, in bytes, that the Server can use to store APDU Commands.
 This limits the number of APDU Commands that can be sent by writing to the *APDU Commands* characteristic.
 This characteristic is optional.
 If missing, the Server indicates that it does not have any memory limitations, so the Client does not need to limit the number of Command APDUs sent in a sequence.
 Payload: memory (in bytes), coded as a 32-bit unsigned integer.